 THE FALSE RELIGION OF RADICAL ENVIRONMENTALISM LEADS TO HUMAN POVERTY AND CULTURAL INSOLVENCY

 Beloved, this is not a very good religion to base a country on!
-America’s problems are not so much rooted in a lack of creativity, markets or conveyance as much as they are with religious beliefs — unlike the religion of Environmentalism, the Christian’s religions’ org chart relative to creation is not aberrant.
+America’s problems are not so much rooted in a lack of creativity, markets, or conveyance as much as they are with religious beliefs — unlike the religion of Environmentalism, the Christian’s religions’ organizational chart relative to creation is not aberrant.

 IV.
 THE HARVEST OF GOD’S CREATIONAL ORDERING OF THE WORLD